Kitzbühel Alps Trail Card

 The Iglmoos Trail is more technically demanding than the Schweinestberg Line and is aimed primarily at advanced bikers looking for new challenges.
 It also starts at the mid-station, right behind the reservoir.
 The trail is steeper and includes tight turns.
 About halfway down, it merges back into the Schweinestberg Line.
 Ready for the next step?
 Then hit the Iglmoos Trail!

-A new highlight awaits you from summer 2025: the Streuböden Line!
-This roughly 3-kilometer-long blue-rated flow trail starts at the mid-station and features a variety of elements like North Shores, rollers, berms, and rollable jumps.
+This roughly 2,6-kilometer-long blue-rated flow trail starts at the mid-station and features a variety of elements like North Shores, rollers, berms, and rollable jumps.
 It connects the mid-station to the existing trails and promises pure fun – for beginners and experts alike.

 Schweinestberg Line: Length: 4 km, Elevation loss: 375 m, Difficulty: S1 (easy)